 Augustana College in Illinois helps students grow spiritually through Wednesday Night Chapel, spring break service projects and student religious organizations, like FCA, Christians United for Israel and Harvest Bible Chapel Augustana Small Group.
 The undergraduate college had 2,543 students in 2018, per the NCES.
 The school provides each student with $2,000 that they can put toward a study abroad, research or internship experience.
 Students on campus may also participate in one of the school's 13 music ensembles.
 The college offers 90 different majors, including pre-pharmacy, art and graphic design, astronomy, Japanese and mathematics.

 Concordia College at Moorhead

-In 2017, Concordia College in Moorhead, Minnesota, had a little over 2,030 undergraduate students, according to the NCES.
+In 2018, Concordia College in Moorhead, Minnesota, had 2,097 undergraduate students, according to the NCES.
 Students at the college benefit from hundreds of cooperative education and internship opportunities and over 100 student organizations.
 According to the school's website, students also have academic success, with an 88% medical school acceptance rate and six Fullbright Scholars in the past four years.
 The college offers 12 pre-professional programs and more than 50 different majors, including areas such as chemistry education, data analytics, nutrition and dietetics, exercise science, international affairs and religion.
 The school's Office of Ministry helps students nurture their spiritual lives through chapel services, social justice projects, Bible studies and theology discussion groups.
 Students can also participate in student-led groups, like Better Together (interfaith group).